 For a new site, or a site without any traffic yet, go to My Sites > Manage Site and click on the Security Tab.
 Switch the Free SSL Certificate On.
 If you have any questions you can contact Bluehost’s 24/7 support.

 Ready to start your WordPress site?

 Installing Your Free SSL Certificate With HostGator

 In your HostGator cPanel make sure your free Let’s Encrypt certificate is enabled.
-(Watch the video if you’re not sure where to find it).

 If you have any questions, contact HostGator’s 24/7 support!
 If you’re ready to start your site today, take advantage of my special HostGator offer…